JustWhit3/arsenalgear-py/cpp/doc/Code structure.md

 Namespace: `agr`

-Complete definition: `template <typename T> extern inline bool IsInBounds( const T& value, const T& low, const T& high )`
+Complete definition: `template <typename T> inline bool IsInBounds( const T& value, const T& low, const T& high )`

 Usage: it is used to check if a value is the bound [`low`,`high`].